xtructure package

 classmethod random(shape: Tuple[int, ...] = Ellipsis, key: Array = Ellipsis) T[source]

-reshape(new_shape: Tuple[int, ...])
+reshape(*new_shape: int | Tuple[int, ...])
 T[source]

 save(path: str) None[source]

-property shape: shape_tuple
+property shape: Any

 The shape of the data in the object, as a dynamically-generated namedtuple.